sungchang79/RDS-FOR-SQLSERVER/zh/db-instance.md

 ### Cautions and constraints

-- You can use the high-availability DB instance only if the storage backup period is at least 1 day.
+- You can use the high availability DB instance only if the storage backup period is at least 1 day.
-- High-availability configuration of different regions is not supported.
+- High availability configuration of different regions is not supported.
-- You cannot use a secondary server for high-availability for read load balancing.
+- You cannot use a secondary server for high availability for read load balancing.
-- A mirroring configuration is proceeded anew when you change the name of a high-availability instance database, and the process takes a certain amount of time.
+- A mirroring configuration is proceeded anew when you change the name of a high availability instance's database, and the process takes a certain amount of time.
 You may experience performance degradation during the mirroring configuration, and the failover action may not be executed properly when a failure occurs.
-- Database of high-availability DB instances only supports Full Recovery Model.
+- Database of high availability DB instances only supports Full Recovery Model.
 When change of recovery model is detected, it will be changed back to the Full Recovery Model.
 - DB instances with completed failover may fail to operate or operate properly due to issues such as data loss on the account of failures.
 - As the high availability feature is based on domains, if a Compute & Network service instance for a user is in a network environment where it cannot reach any DNS server, the relevant instance cannot access the DB instance through a domain and normal access will be blocked when a failover occurs.
 - When a new database is created in a DB instance, it may take at least 5 minutes up to dozens of minutes for the database to be mirrored.
   - If a failover occurs before the mirroring is complete, the failover of the database won't be properly done.
-- All databases of high-availability DB instances operate in the same server.
+- All databases of high availability DB instances operate in the same server.
 When a failure occurs on a specific database, all databases will fail over.
 - Failover is not performed if there is no mirrored database.
-- User, login, and permission of the primary server will be duplicated to the secondary server.
+- User, login, and permission of the primary server will be replicated to the secondary server.
-  - Duplication takes at least 10 seconds up to dozens of minutes.
+  - Replication takes at least 10 seconds up to dozens of minutes.
   - When a failure occurs before the copying process is complete, the corrections will be lost.
-* SQL Server Agent jobs cannot be duplicated.
+* SQL Server Agent jobs cannot be replicated.
 When failover is complete, it needs to be created again in the promoted DB instance.
 * The failover time is impacted by the recovery process; the larger the transaction, the longer the time.
 * The auto failover feature will be temporarily disabled while changing a DB instance.
 * Instances of which memory is less than 8GB cannot use the high availability feature